cite-me/oss/README.md

 This is an unaltered copy of the upper part of the [ISC license](https://opensource.org/licenses/ISC).

-> If this software is used to make a contribution to the findings published in an article, then the author(s) of that article are requested to include a citation using the reference provided below.
+> If this software is used to make a contribution to the findings published in an article, then the author(s) of that article are requested to include a citation using one of the references provided below.

 This is the "cite me" part of the license.
 It intentionally says "used to make a contribution to the findings" which puts the decision whether a citation is necessary into the hands of the article authors.
 If e.g. Microsoft Excel was CiteMe OSS licensed and used by the authors it would clearly depend on *how* Excel is used.
 It may be used to just get a quick understanding of some data (no citation necessary) or to extract statistical information from some data which is added to the article (citation necessary).